IndrajeetPatil/ggstatsplot/README.md

 ## Citation

-If you want to cite this package in a scientific journal or in any other context, run the following code in your R console:
+If you want to cite this package in a scientific journal or in any other context, run the following code in your `R` console:

 ``` r
 utils::citation(package = "ggstatsplot")
 ```

+There is currently a publication in preparation corresponding this package and the citation will be updated once it’s published.

 ## Help